Last updated Aug 11th, 2021

 And they’re not wrong.

-How do we survive the dramatic increase in CPMs?
+How do we survive the dramatic CPM increase?

 How to be sure that moving to e-commerce won’t drain out your budget?